- 1 Description

-- At 4th level, ki strike allows her unarmed attacks to be treated as magic weapons for the purpose of overcoming damage reduction.
+- At 4th level, ki strike allows her unarmed attacks to be treated as magic weapons for the purpose of overcoming damage resistance.
 Ki strike improves with the character's monk level.

-- At 7th level, her unarmed attacks are also treated as cold iron and silver weapons for the purpose of overcoming damage reduction.
+- At 7th level, her unarmed attacks are also treated as cold iron and silver weapons for the purpose of overcoming damage resistance.

-- At 10th level, her unarmed attacks are also treated as lawful weapons for the purpose of overcoming damage reduction.
+- At 10th level, her unarmed attacks are also treated as lawful weapons for the purpose of overcoming damage resistance.

-- At 16th level, her unarmed attacks are treated as adamantine weapons for the purpose of overcoming damage reduction.
+- At 16th level, her unarmed attacks are treated as adamantine weapons for the purpose of overcoming damage resistance.